Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 Yeah.

-Love I or love one?
+Love I or Love One?

 What's the...

-What's L in Roman numerals?
+What's L in Roman numeral?

 Love.